Epiforge/Gear/README.md

 elizabeth.Name = "Lizzy"; // expr.Value == 5
 ```

-Also, since exceptions may be encountered long after an active expression was created, they also have a `Fault` property, which will be set to the exception that was encountered during evaluation.
+Also, since exceptions may be encountered after an active expression was created due to subsequent element changes, active expressions also have a `Fault` property, which will be set to the exception that was encountered during evaluation.

 ```csharp
 var elizabeth = Employee.GetByName("Elizabeth");